tolerance-carousel/tolerance-carousel/front-end/README.md

 On participant smartphones, the (embedded) Polis interface can be accessed at `https://[YOUR_DOMAIN_NAME]/share-perspective/room_XXX`.

 Polis IDs and room states can be managed from `https://[YOUR_DOMAIN_NAME]/admin`.

+We use Caddy to serve the front-end, back-end and Polis from separate subdomains.